-All GT programs are required to administer the standard study abroad student evaluation provided by OIE and to return these completed evaluations to OIE.
-Results will be compiled by the GT Office of Assessment and reported to the Program Director and to the SAC.
+The Office of International Education administers a program evaluation to students directly and shares these results with Program Directors and the Study Abroad Committee.
 Individual courses need to be assessed by the academic units offering the courses according to the units' assessment procedures.

 Please elaborate on how you will measure whether the overall program objectives in item # 2 above "Learning Outcomes" were met while abroad.
 If you need guidance, the GT Office of Assessment and/or the GT Office of Institutional Research and Planning are possible resources for assistance in measuring the program's learning outcomes.

-7. Language preparation If all students in the program will be enrolled in language courses, check "All enrolled in language courses." ☐ All enrolled in language courses If the program will take place in a non-English-speaking country , AND does not require that all participants enroll in language coursework , indicate how students will be prepared with basic language skills prior to departure and/or onsite.
+7. Language preparation

+If all students in the program will be enrolled in language courses, check "All enrolled in language courses."

+□All enrolled in language courses

+If the program will take place in a non-English-speaking country, AND does not require that all participants enroll in language coursework, indicate how students will be prepared with basic language skills prior to departure and/or onsite.
 Students should receive some sort of an orientation to basic vocabulary in the language of the host country in order to meet and greet people, purchase food and other essentials, utilize transportation and ask for help in an emergency.